 The Americans with Disabilities (ADA) along with Section 504 of the Rehabilitation Act were enacted to provide a clear and comprehensive mandate for the elimination of the discrimination against individuals with disabilities.
 In compliance with these laws, we are dedicated to making a reasonable effort to provide accommodations for qualified student with known disabilities.

-Western State makes a reasonable effort to provide accommodations for qualified students with known disabilities.
+Western State College of Law makes a reasonable effort to provide accommodations for qualified students with known disabilities.
 It is the student’s responsibility to self-identify as a student with disabilities and provide medical documentation of those disabilities.
 Confidentiality will be maintained to the extent consistent with approved accommodations.
 For more information, contact the Disabled Student Services Coordinator at 714-459-1117.

 Confidential counseling services are offered free of charge to Western State students.
 Dr. Gerri Winkleman, Ph.D., MFT is a licensed professional counselor and can provide counseling on both academic and personal life issues.
-Her office hours are Tuesdays from 1:00 p.m. – 6:00 p.m.
-To leave a confidential message for Dr. Winkelman, call 714-459-1160 or to schedule an appointment, please contact Joyce McCune at 714-459-1109.
+Her office hours are generally Tuesdays from 2:00 p.m. – 6:00 p.m.
+To leave a confidential message for Dr. Winkelman, call 714-459-1160 or to schedule an appointment, please call 714-459-1117.

-Best wishes for a successful academic career at Western State.
+Best wishes for a successful academic career at Western State College of Law.
 We look forward to working with you!